 It might seem that a purely semantic theory of subject-verb agreement would make it unnecessary to say anything special about summative agreement and thus make it possible to maintain a CG-based theory of non-constituent coordination.
 More specifically, it might seem possible to capture the observed patterns of summative agreement as well as non-summative agreement by saying that the plural form of a verb phrase is used if and only if that verb phrase is predicated of two or more objects.
-For instance, the example in (70) states that there are two people who were either claimed or proven to be spies, and this semantic fact could be taken to be the reason why the verb appears in the plural form.
+For instance, the example in (85) states that there are two people who were either claimed or proven to be spies, and this semantic fact could be taken to be the reason why the verb appears in the plural form.
 If such a semantic account turns out to be appropriate in all cases, then it will not even be necessary to distinguish summative agreement from non-summative agreement.

 This line of analysis is ultimately not tenable, however.
-For one thing, the semantic representation for the sentence in (70) must mean "The pilot claimed that the first nurse was a spy, and the sailor proved that the second nurse was a spy".
+For one thing, the semantic representation for the sentence in (85) must mean "The pilot claimed that the first nurse was a spy, and the sailor proved that the second nurse was a spy".
 Nowhere in such a representation will the VP meaning be predicated of a plural entity.
-Furthermore, subject-verb agreement in English cannot be regarded as a purely semantic phenomenon.
-This can be seen from the following examples, the first three of which are taken from Morgan (1984).
+Furthermore, it is in fact not the case that the plural form of a verb phrase is used if and only if that verb phrase is predicated of two or more objects.
+This can be seen from the following examples, taken from Morgan (1984).